KobaKhit/InBetween/README.md

 #InBetween
 ##User manual
 This program plays the card game In Between with the user.
 The user will be first asked whether he/she wants the ace to be ranked as the highest or the lowest card in the game.
-Then the user is dealt two cards and asked if he thinks that the next card is going to be in between.
-After user responds the program deals the card and informs the user whether he lost or won.
-Then the program deals two cards.
+Then the user is dealt two cards and asked if he/she thinks that the next card is going to be in between.
+After user responds the program deals the card and informs the user whether he/she lost or won.
+Then, the program deals two cards, again.
 The game continues until there are no cards left in the deck.
 At the end the program informs the user of his/her win-lose record.

 ##System manual
 The program has two global variables: `MY_RAND_MAX` and `NEXT_MY_RAND`.  `MY_RAND_MAX`  is an integer set to 16807 and is used by the `my_rand ()` function to produce random integers in the interval [1, 16807).  `NEXT_MY_RAND` is an unsigned integer type set to 1 and is used by `my_srand()` function to initialize the random generating function `my_rand()`.